TartanMalcolm/Dreamcatching/Card Game/Narratives/Napp-narrative-01.md

-## SCENE 14 - STATE 14 - where Dave is asked whether this is Napp
+## SCENE 15 - where Dave is asked whether this is Napp is public

 **NappGen:** Everything's looking great.
 All we need now is to check what you'd like to do with your new Napp.
 Should it be public, private just to you, or private to a list of people?